vmasdani/phpstorge/readme.md

 ```

 ## Todos:
-1. Complete v2 API.
-Basically unusable for now
-2. Rewrite to Laravel.
+1. Rewrite to Laravel.
 Should not be a hard work, since the Lumen project [recommends Laravel instead of Lumen for new projects](https://lumen.laravel.com/docs/9.x#installation).
-3. Create Facebook auth.
+2. Create Facebook auth.
-4. Create token based auth in order for other backends to use storge.
+3. Create token based auth in order for other backends to use storge.